Court-martial of Breaker Morant: Capture

-On the night of 6 August 1901 Floris Visser was wounded in his ankle during an ambush of his Boer Commando by a patrol of the Bushveldt Carbineers, an irregular unit of the British Army, led by Captain Percy Frederick Hunt.
+On the night of 6 August 1901, Floris Visser was wounded in his ankle during an ambush of his Boer Commandos by a patrol of the Bushveldt Carbineers, an irregular unit of the British Army, led by Captain Percy Frederick Hunt.
 The ambush took place at the Viljoen homestead in Duivelskloof.
-During the same attack, the Commando lost Field cornet Barend Viljoen, his brother J.J.
+During the same attack, the Commandos lost field cornet Barend Viljoen, his brother J.J.
 Viljoen, and F.J.
 Schell.
 The Bushveldt Carbineers lost Captain Hunt and Sergeant Frank Eland.

-After the ambush, the remnant of the Letaba Commando was pursued by a BVC patrol led by Lieut.
-Harry Morant, who was outraged by the death of his friend Captain Hunt.
-Although Morant had only arrived from Fort Edward after Captain Hunt's burial, he had been told rumors that Hunt's body had been mutilated.

-On the morning of 9 August 1901 Morant led a patrol consisting of both members of the Bushveldt Carbineers and warriors from the local Lobedu people.
+After the ambush, the remnants of the Letaba Commandos was pursued by a BVC patrol led by Lieutenant Morant.
+Although Morant had only arrived from Fort Edward after Captain Hunt's burial, he had been told rumours that Hunt's body had been mutilated.
+On the morning of 9 August 1901, Morant led a patrol consisting of both members of the Bushveldt Carbineers and warriors from the local Lobedu people.
 That evening, after coming upon the Letaba Commando's encampment in a gully, the patrol prepared to attack.
 Morant's Afrikaner adjutant, Trooper Theunis Botha, later recalled, "I may say here that for Morant's own cowardice the whole of the party would have been caught as every other man in the patrol will testify.
 Instead of going close up as he could easily have done and so closing the cordon he started firing at 2000 yards and would not go nearer."

 Hearing the shots, the Letaba Commando scattered.
-As his comrades fled, Visser, who was unable to walk or ride was left behind.
+As his comrades fled, Visser, who was unable to walk or ride, was left behind.
 The Bushveldt Carbineers found him lying under one of the wagons.

 Trooper Botha later recalled, "I generally acted as interpreter for Lt Morant.
 On the evening on which Visser was captured I acted in that capacity.
 I asked Visser by Lieutenant Morant's request how Capt.
 Hunt was killed.
 He replied that he was killed in a fair fight, shot through the chest.
 Lieutenant Morant said his neck was broken.
 Visser vehemently denied it.
 Before commencing to ask these questions Lieutenant Morant said, 'If you tell the truth your life will be spared, if you tell lies you will be shot.'
 He then asked as to the plans of the Boers.
-Visser replied that the Boers did not intend to stay around there (Little Letaba) but we're trekking to the Woodbush to join Beyers' Commando."
+Visser replied that the Boers did not intend to stay around there (Little Letaba) but were trekking to the Woodbush to join Beyers' Commando."

 As the patrol continued their pursuit of the Viljoen Commando, Visser was carried along.
-Trooper Botha continued, "In the morning similar questions were again asked him by Lieutenant Morant who again promised to spare his life if he answered truthfully.
+Trooper Botha continued, "In the morning similar questions were again asked of him by Lieutenant Morant who again promised to spare his life if he answered truthfully.
 Visser answered every question truthfully as subsequent events proved."